-Complete Upper and Complete Lower Dentures
+Complete Upper or Complete Lower Dentures

 Full Upper and Full Lower Dentures